guardian/dotcom-rendering/packages/pasteup/CONTRIBUTING.md

 # Versioning rules of thumb
-Given the cross-cutting nature of this project are committed to avoid breaking changes as that would erode trust from potential consumers:
+Given the cross-cutting nature of this project, we are committed to avoiding breaking changes as that would erode trust from potential consumers:
 - PATCH for anything that tweaks the current value of a token (use common sense!
 If we rebrand green tomorrow that is bigger than a patch)
 - MINOR version for anything that adds a new token or function.
 - MAJOR version for anything that will “break” the library in a way that will require consumers to do bigger changes than just upping the version, this includes severely changing metrics